Martian-Technologies/Logic-Graph-Creator/docs/building.md

 ## Prerequestites
 QT6 is required to build this project.
 On MacOS or Linux you can get the libraries from your package manager.
 On Windows you can either build QT yourself, or [download it](https://www.qt.io/download-qt-installer).
 Make sure that the QT compiler bin and lib directories are added to your system PATH variable [(guide)](https://youtu.be/rnogAji_I5E?si=yG-h8Z5A5h3anPI3&t=97).
+This project also requires the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) to build.

 ## CMake
 This project uses the CMake build system.
 Make sure that you have CMake and a compiler installed.